IDMNYU/BlinkingBeeping/README.md

 * Talk to me in person directly after class, come by office hours, or set up an appointment about issues and problems.

 ### **EVALUATION & GRADING**
-You are expected to keep a class journal.
+You will keep a class journal.
 This will be your repository for research, thoughts and reactions to the readings, documentation of your projects, and a place for you to comment and critique each other’s work.

 You must document your work online with text, photos, sketches, code, videos, and audio files as approriate.
 This is not only for your weekly production assignments, but also process documentation for the midterm and final projects.